IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

     - PVs available from a storage class in block mode
 2) The cluster needs to have a minimum of 3 nodes
 3) The OCP version should be compatible with the OCS version you're trying to install
-4) The devices used for the cluster should have a configuration of minimum 16CPUs and 64GB RAM
+4) The devices (nodes) used for the cluster should have a configuration of minimum 16CPUs and 64GB RAM

 ### OCS local: Parameters